BBarbour-Dev/vue-express-auth0/README.md

 There's a proxy setup through `vue.config.js` that redirects to `localhost:5000`, to simulate how things work during production.

-To deploy make sure to `npm run build` in the client folder.
+To deploy make sure to `npm run build`, which runs the build script in the client folder.
 It will create a `public` directory inside of the server folder with the static files and assets.

+`npm run start` will fire up the production app.

 Hititng the`/api/restricted` route with a token provided by the Auth0 client puts it through the Auth0 middleware before resolving the endpoint logic.
 That's how you use Auth0 to seucre your api routes.